AspenWireless/AspenWireless.github.io/Writerside/topics/Prerequisites.md

 # Prerequisites

-<warning>TODO: Overview article</warning>
+See what's needed for installation before getting started with ISP Nexus.

 ## Hardware Requirements

 ISP Nexus is intended for any WISP, regardless of size.
 However, you will need to scale your hardware to match the size of your network.
+We suggest going with the strongest hardware possible to prepare for expansion in your network.

 ### ISP Nexus and DHCP Server